rehierl/abstract-properties/05-order-theory/_remarks.md

-- a recap on order theory
+- a quick recap on order theory
+- detailed discussions are not necessary
+- some keywords are - e.g. transitive